 Some successful bettors lose touch with the true value of the dollar.
 Their bets become like monopoly money and quickly spiral out of control.
 Discipline goes out the window and failure follows.

-A great betting tip to always remember is that it’s not profit until it’s in your pocket.
+One of the best betting tips to always remember is that it’s not profit until it’s in your pocket.

 Handicapping games can become all-consuming but to have long term success bettors need to switch off and get away mentally.
 The sedentary nature of professional sports betting makes exercise essential.